FolkerKinzel/Tsltn/Tsltn/Binaries/RuntimeDependent/README.txt

 These binaries require the .NET Core 3.1 runtime.
+They are compiled for 64-bit Windows (Windows 7 x64 - Windows 10 x64).